 I am currently accepting new clients in North Carolina for my practice based out of Durham.
-I see clients Tuesday-Friday.
+I see clients Monday-Friday.

 I am not currently on any health insurance panels, but many plans do provide reimbursement for out-of-network therapy sessions.
-I’m happy to provide a superbill, so you can submit a claim for insurance reimbursement, if your plan offers it.
-I also offer sliding scale (see below).
+I’m happy to provide monthly superbills, so you can submit a claim for insurance reimbursement, if your plan offers it.
+I also offer a limited number of sliding scale slots (see below).

-If you need to use an out-of-network plan, you will want to call your insurance company to ask:
+If you want to seek out-of-network reimbursement, you will want to call your insurance company to ask:

 Bear in mind you may also pay using your Flexible Spending Account (FSA) or Health Spending Account (HSA) card for sessions.